Flávio José Rocha

-Projects: Theater of the oppressed, alternative health (reiki and acupuncture), water privatization research.
+Projects: Theater of the Oppressed, holistic health (reiki and acupuncture), water privatization research.

-Water Privatization – Research on water privatization and water pollution in Brazil.
+Water Privatization: Research on water privatization and river pollution in Brazil.
 This ministry is inspired by Pope Francis’ environmental encyclical Laudato Si´, especially the passage that says, “Even as the quality of available water is constantly diminishing, in some places there is a growing tendency, despite its scarcity, to privatize this resource, turning it into a commodity subject to the laws of the market.” (#30).

-Flávio’s primary ministry is with Migrant Pastoral Service, working with Theater of the Oppressed in the Mutirão community.
+Flávio’s primary ministry is working with Theater of the Oppressed.
 This popular education technique uses theater to provide participants the opportunity to talk about daily external and internal oppressions.
-It fosters non-violent alternatives to address social problems.
+It fosters nonviolent alternatives to address social problems.
 Theater of the Oppressed is a tool to work with impoverished communities who lack access to basic rights.
-Migrant Pastoral Service is a church organization that helps migrants in the Mutirão Community.
-It works especially with young migrants in a project focusing on dealing with violence.

-Flávio has a master’s degree in creation spirituality from Naropa University, a master in environment and development from the Federal University of Paraíba, a doctorate in social sciences from the Pontifical Catholic University of São Paulo and post-doctorate from the University of São Paulo.
+Flávio has a master’s degree in creation spirituality from Naropa Institute, a master’s in environment and development from the Federal University of Paraíba, a doctorate in social sciences from the Pontifical Catholic University of São Paulo and a post-doctorate from the University of São Paulo.